 - Teaching Arrangements

-- This paper is taught as a compulsory intensive block course in Dunedin, from Monday 22 January to Friday 26 January 2018.
+This paper is taught as a compulsory intensive block course in Dunedin, dates to be announced when paper is next offered.

 - Norman Thomas (ed), Classic Texts in World Mission, Orbis, 1995.